Cyclic dominance in a two-person Rock-Scissors-Paper game: Definitions and preliminaries

 The (local) stability index of $S$ at $x$ is

 where

-For $\delta$ small and fixed before taking the limit, we use the convention that $\sigma_{\textrm{loc},-}\left(x\right)=\infty$ if there is an $\epsilon_{0}>0$ such that $\Sigma_{\delta,\epsilon}\left(x\right)=0$ for all $\epsilon<\epsilon_{0}$, and $\sigma_{\textrm{loc},+}\left(x\right)=\infty$ if $\Sigma_{\delta,\epsilon}\left(x\right)=1$ for all $\epsilon<\epsilon_{0}$.
-Therefore, $\sigma_{\textrm{loc},\pm}\left(x\right)\geq0$ and $\sigma_{\textrm{loc}}\left(x\right)\in\left[-\infty,\infty\right]$. \end{definition}
+For $\delta$ small and fixed before taking the limit, we use the convention that $\sigma_{\textrm{loc},-}\left(x\right)=+\infty$ if there is an $\epsilon_{0}>0$ such that $\Sigma_{\epsilon,\delta}\left(x\right)=0$ for all $\epsilon<\epsilon_{0}$, and $\sigma_{\textrm{loc},+}\left(x\right)=+\infty$ if $\Sigma_{\epsilon,\delta}\left(x\right)=1$ for all $\epsilon<\epsilon_{0}$.
+Therefore, $\sigma_{\textrm{loc},\pm}\left(x\right)\geq0$ and $\sigma_{\textrm{loc}}\left(x\right)\in\left[-\infty,+\infty\right]$. \end{definition}

+Recall the schematic illustration in Figure~\ref{fig:stability} where $\sigma_{\textnormal{loc}}(x)$ measures the portion of points in small enough $\epsilon$-neighbourhoods of $x \in S$ that are in the $\delta$-local basin of attraction of $S$ as the neighbourhoods shrink (grey areas in Figure~\ref{fig:stability}).

-It is important to note that the stability index is constant on trajectories of the flow, see Theorem 2.2 in \cite{Podvigina2011}.
-In particular, the stability index of a heteroclinic connection $\kappa_{i,j}$ can be computed for an arbitrary point $x$ on $\kappa_{i,j}$.
-We then describe attraction properties of heteroclinic cycles and networks by making use of a finite number of indices, namely the ones along their connections.
-Theorem 2.4 in \cite{Podvigina2011} allows us to reduce the dimension of the sets that need to be measured by restricting to a section transverse to the flow.
+It is important to note that the stability index is constant on trajectories of the flow, see Theorem 2.2 in Podvigina and Ashwin~(2011).
+In particular, the stability index of a heteroclinic connection $\left[ \xi_i \rightarrow \xi_j \right]$ can be computed for an arbitrary point $x$ in $\left[ \xi_i \rightarrow \xi_j \right]$.
+We then describe attraction properties of heteroclinic cycles and networks by making use of a finite number of indices, namely the ones along their heteroclinic connections.
+Theorem 2.4 in Podvigina and Ashwin~(2011) allows us to reduce the dimension of the sets that need to be measured by restricting to a section transverse to the flow.

-The following two results relate e.a.s. and f.a.s. to the sign of stability indices.
+The following two results relate essential asymptotic stability and fragmentary asymptotic stability to the sign of stability indices.
 Set $\ell_1\left(\cdot\right)$ for the 1-dimensional Lebesgue measure.